HOME INSPECTIONS – Scope is misunderstood

 Tony is an InterNACHI Certified Home Inspector.
 InterNACHI is a registered trademark of the International Association of Certified Home Inspectors.
-We asked Tony, what is the most misunderstood aspect about home inspections?
+We asked Tony, what is the most misunderstood aspect of a home inspections?
 What are the Elephants in the Room because he receives the ‘after the inspection’ calls too.

 It’s not a laundry list.

 Home inspections are more than report card to weigh against and checklist downloaded from the internet.
 Many times the checklist a buyer downloaded isn’t even written by an inspector or someone who has gone through a home inspection themselves.
 Was the checklist downloaded from a site for homes in Texas?
 Different housing types, different geography, different building codes, and different laws and vastly different weather.
-“The biggest thing most people are misinformed about regarding home inspections is the scope and then they think there is a PASS or FAIL for an inspection which is NOT true,” Tony says.
+“The biggest thing most people are misinformed about regarding home inspections is the scope or it’s a “PASS” or “FAIL” situation hich is NOT true

-What do we do here in the Greater Toronto Area?
+What we do here in the Greater Toronto Area?

 A certified inspection will include structural, electrical, heating, HVAC, environmental, and health and safety components.
 Most items that come up time and time again are relatively simple and inexpensive to address and are basically ‘expected’ on the report.
 Typically they are deemed ordinary maintenance issues and depending on the time of year they will differ.
 Weather can play an important part in accomplishing maintenance tasks.

 Downspout extenders, hairline cracks in concrete exterior paving, caulking around windows, flowerbeds next to the house, or a deck with a not so perfect height on a step.
 Exterior Grading and changing the furnace filter more often on basically every single report in the last 25 years.
 (It should be preprinted).
-Health and safety is the key measurement of the homes condition and the all to often, WATER PENETRATION!
+Health and safety is the key measurement of the home’s condition and ….all too often, likelihood or previous WATER PENETRATION!

 Tony tells us that the major concerns for most any home, but especially older homes, are: